gsarun125/Gesture-Control-ATM/Progress.md

 atm.py:
   - Has the AtmGui class which has all GUI components integrated
-  - Integrated Pin Page, Home Page, Fast Cash, Withdrawl, Balance Enquiry, Mini Statement and Cash Deposit
+  - Integrated Pin Page, Fund Transfer, Home Page, Fast Cash, Withdrawl, Balance Enquiry, Mini Statement and Cash Deposit
-  - Work pending on Fund Transfer

 window.py:
   - Has the Window class which takes reponsibilty for handling and closing a window

-ftpg.py:
-  -FundTransfer
-  -error in keybord entry